What does a cleaner do?

 Maids are individuals who perform domestic chores like ironing, grocery shopping, cleaning, and laundry.
 Primarily, maids oversee the maintenance of wardrobes, serve meals, and lay out clothes.
 They can carry out their job independently and adhere to the strict schedules set for them.
 They maintain the cleaning records as well as the supply inventory in organizations or residences.
 Maids are expected to be equipped with physical capabilities, along with cleaning, time management, customer service, and organizational skills.

 These skill sets are where the common ground ends though.
-A cleaner responsibility is more likely to require skills like "building floors," "ventilation," "cleanliness," and "work ethic."
-Whereas a maid requires skills like "taking care," "laundry room," "bed sheets," and "clean rooms."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a cleaner are more likely to require skills like "building floors," "ventilation," "cleanliness," and "work ethic."
+On the other hand, a job as a maid requires skills like "taking care," "laundry room," "bed sheets," and "clean rooms."
+As you can see, what employees do in each career varies considerably.

 A custodian is primarily responsible for maintaining the cleanliness of a particular area, including preparing and setting-up equipment for public or private use.
 Although their duties depend on their area of assignment or industry of employment, those duties often include conducting routine maintenance checks on facilities, performing basic repairs, cleaning floors and windows, replacing fixtures, monitoring supply inventories, and ordering new supplies as necessary.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that cleaner responsibilities requires skills like "commercial cleaning," "customer service," "work ethic," and "window sills."
-But a custodian/substitute custodian might use skills, such as, "ladders," "hallways," "minor maintenance," and "hand tools."
+For example, resumes show us that cleaner responsibilities requires skills like "commercial cleaning," "customer service," "work ethic," and "window sills."
+But a custodian/substitute custodian might use other skills in their typical duties, such as, "ladders," "hallways," "minor maintenance," and "hand tools."

 A janitorial maintenance worker is one of the busiest employees in a company.
 They are responsible for inspecting all the office's rooms and equipment daily.
 They do the workplace's maintenance, including completing necessary repairs and replacing supplies.
 They mop the floor, wipe windows and blinds, and disinfect dirty areas.
 They also ensure that all employees go in and out of the office in a clean and orderly manner.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from cleaners resumes, they are more likely to have skills like "ventilation," "customer service," "work ethic," and "window sills."
-But a janitorial maintenance worker might have skills like "hvac," "osha," "plumbing," and "electrical systems."
+The required skills of the two careers differ considerably.
+For example, cleaners are more likely to have skills like "ventilation," "customer service," "work ethic," and "window sills."
+But a janitorial maintenance worker is more likely to have skills like "hvac," "osha," "plumbing," and "electrical systems."